 The arbitration proceeding shall be conducted in Houston, Texas.
-Within thirty days of the notice of initiation of the arbitration procedure, each Party shall select one Arbitrator.
-The two arbitrators shall select a third arbitrator, failing agreement on which within ninety days of the original notice, the parties (or either of them) shall apply to any United States District Judge for the Southern District of Texas, Houston Division, who shall appoint the third arbitrator.
-While the third arbitrator shall be neutral, the two Party-appointed Arbitrators are not required to be neutral and it shall not be grounds for removal of either of the two Party-appointed Arbitrators or for vacating the arbitrators’ award that either of such arbitrators has past or present minimal relationships with the Party that appointed such arbitrator.
+Within thirty days of the notice of initiation of the arbitration procedure, one arbitrator shall be selected by the parties if the amount in dispute is less than two hundred and fifty thousand dollars ($250,000).
+If the amount in dispute is greater than two hundred and fifty thousand dollars ($250,000), each party shall select one arbitator and the two arbitrators shall select a third arbitrator, failing agreement on which within ninety days of the original notice, the parties (or either of them) shall apply to any United States District Judge for the Southern District of Texas, Houston Division, who shall appoint the third arbitrator.
+While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral and it shall not be grounds for removal of either of the two Party-appointed Arbitrators or for vacating the arbitrators’ award that either of such arbitrators has past or present minimal relationships with the Party that appointed such arbitrator.
 The decision of the arbitrators shall be final and binding upon the parties without the right of appeal to the courts.
 The award rendered by the arbitration shall be final and judgment thereon may be entered by any court having jurisdiction thereof.
 The costs and expenses of the arbitration (including reasonable attorney’s fees) will be borne by the losing party, unless the arbitrators determine that it would be manifestly unfair to honor this agreement of the parties and determine a different allocation of costs.

 31.5 Continuation of Services